Toolkit for AI-Augmented Bio Research

 Introduction: The Toolkit Problem

 The visible problem is choosing tools.
-The underlying problem is that the published tool landscape changes faster than most teams can evaluate, the cost-of-being-wrong is largely hidden until a year later, and the time spent evaluating is time not spent producing.
-A chapter that listed every tool in 2026 would be incomplete by 2027 and embarrassing by 2028.
-The way to write a durable chapter is to teach the selection framework first, then name current tools as worked examples, with explicit notes about what will rotate.
+The underlying problem is that published tools change faster than most teams can evaluate, the cost of a wrong tool choice often remains hidden until later, and evaluation time displaces research time.
+A durable chapter should teach selection first, then treat current tools as worked examples that will rotate.

 Three observations frame the rest of this chapter: